MathsShen/DaSiamRPNWithOfflineTraining/README.md

 # DaSiamRPNWithOfflineTraining

-This repository adds offline training module to the original PyTorch implementation of [DaSiamRPN](https://github.com/foolwood/DaSiamRPN).
+This repository adds offline training module and testing module (including distractor-awareness and local2global strategy) to the original PyTorch implementation of [DaSiamRPN](https://github.com/foolwood/DaSiamRPN).

 ## Introduction